 He received his PhD in Anthropology from Stanford University in 2021 and will begin as an Assistant Professor in the Department of Sociology and Anthropology at the University of Texas at El Paso in September 2022.
 Chahim also holds a B.S.C.E. in Civil & Environmental Engineering and a B.A. in International Development and Social Change from the University of Washington.
 Before beginning his graduate training, he worked as an environmental engineer and volunteered as a community organizer in Seattle.

-In the Spring, Chahim will teach a course on Design Justice, Engineering, and the Urban Environment, focused on how engineering design can be reimagined as a liberatory, collective project that challenges – rather than reinforces – systems of domination, inequality, and environmental exploitation in cities.
+In the Spring 2022, Chahim taught Design Justice, Engineering, and the Urban Environment, focused on how engineering design can be reimagined as a liberatory, collective project that challenges – rather than reinforces – systems of domination, inequality, and environmental exploitation in cities.